 DOES THE WTA PROGRAM OFFER CREDIT TO PHYSICAL THERAPISTS AND PHYSICAL THERAPY ASSISTANTS?

-The WTA program has been approved by the Federation of State Board Physical Therapy (FSBPT): ProCert to award PTs and PTAs 21.0 Continuing Competence Units (CCUs).
+The WTA program has been approved by the Federation of State Board Physical Therapy (FSBPT): ProCert to award PTs and PTAs 21.0 Continuing Competence Units (CCUs) through 12/31/2021.
 State licensing boards have final say over the requirements for their participants.
 If you have any questions, it is recommended you contact your state licensing board for guidance.